Microsoft Continues Porting Visual C++ To Linux

 If you are not already a Visual Studio user and are developing exclusively for L

-clang is a better target (Score:4, Interesting)
+clang is a better target (Score:5, Interesting)

 If I were going to switch to anything other than gcc (or support anything in addition to it), I would first go for clang and then maybe icc.
 I can't imagine what value vc++ would add over those.